asiakay/asialakay-docs/blog/2023-09-26-c.revolution.diabetes-management-and-CGM-technology/index.md

 # Revolutionizing Diabetes Management: A Personal Journey Towards Innovation and Patient-Centric Care - Pt 4

+Continue from [Part 3](/2023/09/26/diabetes-management-and-CGM-technology-p3) In preparation for the Techstars Startup Weekend #Boston

-## Diabetes Ease Pro Integrated Project Plan and MVP Roadmap
+## Diabetes Ease Pro Proof of Concept(POC): Integrated Project Plan and MVP Roadmap

 ## Introduction